-Hard disks haven’t changed very much in the 32 years we’ve been in the computer industry.
+Hard disks haven’t changed very much in all the years we’ve been in the computer industry.
 They work like a record turntable.
 A motor spins the “platter,” which is the disk on which your data is stored, and another motor moves the “tone arm” back and forth across the surface of the disk to the right spots to read or write the data.
 (At the tip of the “tone arm,” just like the needle in a record turntable, are the read/write heads that actually read data from the disk or write data to it.)

 When hard drives originally became common, computers were much slower than they are today.
 The hard drives could read data into the RAM memory faster than the RAM memory could accept it…the disks had to throttle back their speed.